mcnichol/osgeo-buildpack/README.md

 ## Disclaimer

-This buildpack is experimental and not yet intended for production use.
+This buildpack is experimental and has not been heavily tested in production.